 Process fewer than 6 million transactions per year

-If you process fewer than 6 million transactions per scheme per year, you may be able to self-assess by completing one of the PCI DSS Self-Assessment Questionnaire (SAQ); this is a self-assessment tool to assess security for cardholder data.
+If you process fewer than 6 million transactions per scheme per year, you may be able to self-assess by completing one of the PCI DSS Self-Assessment Questionnaires (SAQs) [external link].
+This is a self-assessment tool to assess security for cardholder data.

 When using GOV.UK Pay, the SAQ A questionnaire should apply.
-You should be eligible to complete the SAQ A questionnaire if you fulfil all the eligibility criteria and comply with SAQ A requirements 2, 8, 9 and 12:
+You should be eligible to complete the SAQ A questionnaire if you fulfil all the eligibility criteria and comply with SAQ A requirements 2, 8, 9 and 12.
+You can read more about this [external link].
+You can also read more detailed information on the eligibility criteria in the following table:

 |SAQ A eligibility criteria||Notes|